Learn how developers can inspect your designs and export assets in our web app — no Mac required.

 How to copy colors and Color Variables

-To copy a color value to your clipboard, hover over it and click the copy icon that appears next to it.
-To change the format (to Obj-C or Swift, for example), click on the arrow next to the copy icon and pick the format you need from the list.
+To copy a color value to your clipboard, hover over the Color label and click.
+To change the format (to Obj-C or Swift, for example), click on the arrow next to the current value and pick the format you need from the list.

 The formats you can choose from are: